Terminator: Dark Fate: Toys

 National Entertainment Collectibles Association released action figures based on the film and Chronicle Collectibles released an 18-inch T-800 statue.

 Canceled sequels

 Plans for a new Terminator film trilogy were announced in July 2017.
 While working on the story for Terminator: Dark Fate that year, Cameron and the writers envisioned the film as the first in the new trilogy.
 They also worked out the basic storylines for each planned film.

-By October 2019, Gale Anne Hurd had filed to terminate a copyright grant made 35 years earlier.
-Under this move, Hurd would again become a 50–50 owner of the rights with Cameron and Skydance Media could lose the rights to make any additional Terminator films beginning in November 2020, unless a new deal is worked out.
-Skydance responded that it had a deal in place with Cameron and that it "controls the rights to the Terminator franchise for the foreseeable future".
 In October 2019, Cameron said that sequels to Terminator: Dark Fate would further explore the relationship between humans and artificial intelligence, while stating that a resolution between the two feuding sides would be the ultimate outcome.
 That month, Schwarzenegger said that Cameron would write the Terminator: Dark Fate sequels and that Cameron would begin work on the next film in early 2020, for release in 2022.